coderefinery/talk-general/talk.md

 ---

+## We have tools for reproducible software: .red[we need to build the culture]

-## Resistance against sharing software
+### Resistance against sharing software

 "Will I get scooped?"